Valentin-Guillet/BasicAutoPets/Notes.md

 # Questions

+- Does Crab copy less than its own life (i.e. 3) ?
+- Does Dodo gives to dead pets ?

 - [Blowfish 3/5] | [Fish 2/3 - Snake 6/6]
   -> Does the blowfish fires ?
 How many times ?
 What about when it has 20 hp ?